COVID-19 Updates — Read our reopening guide

 We offer financial aid and scholarships for all School of Music programs including private lessons for children and adults.
 For more information click here.

 Michael Kirk Lane is an award-winning cabaret artist, having won the 2020 Manhattan Association of Cabaret Award for Male Musical Comedy Performer.
-Along with 3 previous MAC nominations, Lane has been nominated for 3 BroadwayWorld Cabaret Awards, wining in 2019 for Best Show.
+Along with 3 previous MAC nominations, Lane has been nominated for 3 BroadwayWorld Cabaret Awards, winning in 2018 for Best Show.
 Stephen Mosher of BroadwayWorld Cabaret has called Lane “one of the most popular performers and people working in cabaret today.”
 Cabaret Scenes Magazine has deemed Lane’s work “musical comedy heaven.”

 Beyond his own experience performing in cabaret, Lane’s experience managing two of the city’s most renowned cabaret venues (The Laurie Beechman Theatre, Don’t Tell Mama) offers him a unique vantage point and perspective on the art form.